 Mechanics of Planks

-On the contrary, the muscles transverse abdominis are the corseting muscles as they cinch the body waist.
-Also, they help in stabilizing the core muscles, which support the lower back.
+On the contrary, the muscles transverse abdominis are the corseting muscles as they cinch the body’s waist.
+Also, they help stabilize the core muscles, which support the lower back.
 Indeed, a weak transverse abdominis muscle causes back pain.

 Also, planks will target the rhomboid muscles and the trapezius.
 These are the upper back muscles of your body.
-The serratus anterior and the pectoral muscles, which are your shoulder and chest muscles, also are a target of this exercise.
+The serratus anterior and the pectoral muscles, which are your shoulder and chest muscles, also target this exercise.

 What to note?

-As people consider the word core, they only usually think about their ab muscles.
+People who consider the word core usually think about their ab muscles.
 However, the powerhouse involves the low back and the hips as well.
 Furthermore, a solid plank will work your thighs, calf muscles, and the glutes present in your lower half of the body.

 Anatomy of Planks